-All eligible project applications received will be evaluated by an evaluator team comprised of two volunteers, one from northern California and one from southern California.
-All evaluators are required to participate in a training and sign a conflict of interest form before receiving applications to review.
+All eligible project applications received will be evaluated by an evaluator team comprised of two volunteers, one from northern California and one from southern California if possible.
+All evaluators are required to participate in an ATP evaluator training and sign a conflict of interest form before receiving applications to review.
+The conflict of interest form certifies that the potential evaluator can review project applications objectively and requires the potential evaluator to list any projects that could present a potential conflict for them to review.
 In addition to their named conflicts, evaluators will not be assigned applications from the city and county where they live and work.
-Evaluator teams review all assigned applications individually and then meet to agree on consensus scores for each question based on the Scoring Rubric.
-Evaluators submit consensus scores to the Commission; evaluators are strongly advised to submit notes along with the consensus scores.
+Evaluator team members agree on consensus scores by question for each application based on the Scoring Rubric developed by Commission staff, Caltrans and the ATP workgroup.
+Evaluators submit consensus score forms to Commission staff.
+Evaluators must include meaningful comments on each consensus score form that explain the given consensus scores.
+Any consensus score forms without meaningful comments will be returned to the evaluator team for completion.

-Commission staff also read and score every application to provide a baseline score.
+Simultaneously with evaluator team scoring, Commission staff also will read and score every application to provide a baseline score.
 Every consensus score is compared to the baseline score.
 Commission staff will meet with every team to discuss their scores.